Chuquicamata: Modern mine

-Chuquicamata is now amalgamated with the currently operational Radomiro Tomić mine to the north (on the same mineralized system), the still under development Alejandro Hales mine to the south (formerly Mansa Mina) and the recently discovered 'Toki cluster' of copper porphyries to form the "'Codelco Norte'" division of Codelco.
+Chuquicamata is now amalgamated with the currently operational Radomiro Tomić mine to the north (on the same mineralized system), Ministro Hales mine to the south (formerly Mansa Mina) and the recently discovered 'Toki cluster' of copper porphyries to form the "'Codelco Norte'" division of Codelco.

+In June 2025, Photographer Lorenzo Poli won the Earth Photo 2025 competition top prize, with his series of photos taken at the mine.
+The photos managed to capture the vastness of the site along with the ruined ghost town.

 Geology

 Chuquicamata belongs to the broad class of porphyry copper deposits.
 Practically, the entire Chuquicamata orebody is hosted by the Chuqui Porphyry Complex, made up of East, Fine Texture, West and Banco porphyries.
 These Cu-Mo porphyry systems formed during the Eocene-Oligocene and exhibit classic "zoned alteration-mineralization features.
 A regional fault zone gave rise to hydrothermal activity which concentrated metal and sulfide minerals.
 The West Fault is a major fault that separates Chuquicamata into western and eastern parts.
 This fault is part of the Cenozoic West Fault System in Chile, extending several hundred kilometers in a general north-south to northeast strike direction.
 The Chuqui Porphyry Complex lies in the mineralized east part of the pit.
 In contrast, the barren Fortuna Complex lies in the west part.

 A large proportion of the copper at Chuquicamata occurs in veins and veinlets filling faults and fault-related shatter zones.
 Pyrite is present everywhere, and chalcocite and covellite appears as both supergene and hypogene minerals.
 Molybdenite is conspicuous at Chuquicamata, almost all of it carried by quartz veins.